osuosl-cookbooks/osl-resources/documentation/osl_ssh_key.md

 end
 ```

-Add a key with non-default properties.
+Add a key with non-default properties:

 ```ruby
 osl_ssh_key 'id_ed25519' do